-The actions in this recommendation refer to the /homepartition, which is the default user partition that is defined in many distributions.
+The actions in this recommendation refer to the /home partition, which is the default user partition that is defined in many distributions.
 If you have created other user partitions, it is recommended that the Remediation and Audit steps be applied to these partitions as well.

-1.1.14 Ensure nodev option set on /run/shm partition (Scored)
+1.1.14 Ensure nodev option set on /dev/shm partition (Scored)

-The nodevmount option specifies that the filesystem cannot contain special devices.
+The nodev mount option specifies that the filesystem cannot contain special devices.

-Since the /run/shmfilesystem is not intended to support devices, set this option to ensure that users cannot attempt to create special devices in /run/shmpartitions.
+Since the /run/shm filesystem is not intended to support devices, set this option to ensure that users cannot attempt to create special devices in /dev/shm partitions.

-Run the following command and verify that the nodev option is set on /run/shm.
+Run the following command and verify that the nodev option is set on /dev/shm.

 '''

-mount | grep /run/shm
+mount | grep /dev/shm

-tmpfs on /run/shm type tmpfs (rw,nosuid,nodev,noexec,relatime)
+tmpfs on /dev/shm type tmpfs (rw,nosuid,nodev,noexec,relatime)

 '''

-Edit the /etc/fstabfile and add nodevto the fourth field (mounting options) for the /run/shm partition.
+Edit the /etc/fstabfile and add nodev to the fourth field (mounting options) for the /dev/shm partition.
 See the fstab (5) manual page for more information.

-Run the following command to remount /run/shm:
+Run the following command to remount /dev/shm:

 '''

-mount -o remount, nodev /run/shm
+mount -o remount, nodev /dev/shm

 '''

-1.1.15 Ensure nosuid option set on /run/shm partition (Scored)
+1.1.15 Ensure nosuid option set on /dev/shm partition (Scored)